DEVSENSE/phptools-docs/docs/vscode/test-explorer.md

 ### PHP

-Running the tests relies on the confiugured PHP executable.
+Running the tests relies on the configured PHP executable.
 See [editor/php-version-select](Selecting PHP Executable) for more details.

 By default, the workspace is configured to use the global `php` command.